Kintsukuroi: Film Screening and Discussion

 This is a special event presented in partnership with the Hayward Area Historical Society and the Hayward Arts Council.
 Please use the form below to sign up.
 If you are registering multiple attendees, you only need to submit the form once—just indicate the number of attendees in the notes section.

-Kerwin Berk is a third generation Japanese American, born in San Francisco’s Japantown.
+Kerwin Berk is a third-generation Japanese American, born in San Francisco’s Japantown.
 He’s the son of an American soldier and a Japanese American woman.
-His mother and her parents were incarcerated, at Topaz Relocation Center in Utah during World War 2.
-He is a former award-winning journalist who worked at newspapers, including the San Francisco Chronicle, and wire services for more than 25 years.
-Today, he is an independent filmmaker and founder of Ikeibi Films.
+His mother and her parents were incarcerated at Topaz Relocation Center in Utah during World War II.
+He is an award-winning former journalist who worked at wire services and for newspapers including the San Francisco Chronicle for more than 25 years.
+Today he is an independent filmmaker and founder of Ikeibi Films.

-Kerwin’s story of making the movie though is secondary to him.
+Kerwin’s story of making Kinsurukoi, though, is secondary to him.
 His primary interest is the audience reaction and the stories he has been told by survivors of the camps and family members of survivors of the camps.

 Victor Fujii - MC.
 His father’s family was removed from Hayward and incarcerated at Topaz, Utah during WW.
 His mother’s family was removed from Salinas and incarcerated at Poston, Arizona during the war.

 Victor is a current member of the Japanese American Citizens League and served as president of the local chapter.
 Victor was a member of the Watkins Street Japanese American Memorial Team.
-Along with support from the City of Hayward, this team completed the story board and sculpture honoring the Japanese people removed from their homes in the Hayward area during World War 2.
-This is located in the Hayward Heritage Plaza.
+Along with support from the City of Hayward, this team completed the story board and sculpture located in the Hayward Heritage Plaza honoring the Japanese people removed from their homes in the Hayward area during World War II.

 The Hayward Area Historical Society connects people, experiences, and stories.
 Sharing and illuminating the diverse histories, identities and commonalities of our communities